TechnoCosmic/zero/docs/thread.md

 |```sigs```|The ```SignalField``` containing the signal(s) to be cleared.|

 ### Notes
-If a signal occurs while your Thread is awake, and you check it with ```getActiveSignals()```, you will usually want to clear those signals after you have acted on them, to prevent your code from erroneously acting on them again.
+If a signal occurs while your Thread is awake, and you check it with ```getCurrentSignals()```, you will usually want to clear those signals after you have acted on them, to prevent your code from erroneously acting on them again.
 Use this function to tell zero that you've addressed some signals outside of the normal ```wait()``` process.
 If you do not do this, and you ```wait()``` on these signals again, your Thread will NOT block as those signals are still set.

 You do NOT need to call ```clearSignals()``` after your Thread wakes from ```wait()``` as the signals that woke the Thread are automatically cleared by the kernel.